-- · Comprehensive property and general liability; and - Errors and omissions.
+- Comprehensive property and general liability;

+- Errors and omissions;

+- Bonding insurance for Council Coordinator.

-Note 6 - Contingent Liabilities
+Note 5-Contingent Liabilities

-Amounts grantor agencies pay to the Council are subject to audit and adjustment by the grantor.
+Amounts grantor agencies pay to the Council are subject to audit and adjustments by the grantor.
 The grantor may require refunding any disallowed costs.
 Management cannot presently determine amounts grantors may disallow.
 However, based on prior experience, management believes any refunds would be immaterial.